wouterpeere/GHEtool/docs/sources/gui.md

 To create a filename box the FileNameBox class has to be imported from [.\GHEtool\gui\gui_classes.py](https://github.com/wouterpeere/GHEtool/blob/main/GHEtool/gui/gui_classes.py).
 Then a default widget parent has to be set.
-This can be just copied from the previous file name boxes or set to ´default_parent´.
+This can be just copied from the previous file name boxes or set to `default_parent`.
 As second option the name of the file name box can be set.
 In the example below `File name box label text`.
 The next option is a default filename.
 In this case `example_file.XX`.
 The next option is the dialog text which will be shown if the button to select a file is selected.
 In this case `Choose *.XX file`.